Running the dbt Core collector

 Username

-The user credential to use in connecting to the target database.
+The user credential to use while connecting to the target database.

 No